The Best Heartburn Medicine

 Heartburn, or gastroesophageal reflux disease (GERD), occurs when stomach acid backs up into your esophagus.
 It’s an extremely common health issue, affecting about 20% of Americans — but fortunately, you’ve got plenty of treatment options.
 We started by rounding up all the brands we could find that were available through pharmacies, online retailers (like Amazon and Vitacost), or chain grocery stores like Walmart.
 We found 66 heartburn remedies in all, including chewable tablets, liquids, gummies, and capsules.

-Antacids, H2 blockers, and PPIs all protect against heartburn using different mechanisms — which means each group relies on a separate class of drugs.
+Antacids, H2 blockers, and PPIs (proton pump inhibitors) all protect against heartburn using different mechanisms — which means each group relies on a separate class of drugs.

 Antacids- Active ingredients in antacids include calcium carbonate, magnesium hydroxide, and bismuth subsalicylate.
-Most of these ingredients are at least moderately effective at neutralizing stomach acid, but we learned that sodium bicarbonate (baking soda) is a dud.
+Most of these ingredients are at least moderately effective at neutralizing stomach acid (anti-acid), but we learned that sodium bicarbonate (baking soda) is a dud.
 While found in many Alka Seltzer products, research shows it’s not very effective at neutralizing acid — and its high sodium content is another turn-off.
 So we cut it from the running.

 H2 Blockers - These prevent heartburn by blocking your body’s response to histamine type 2 (the chemical that tells your stomach to produce acid) and come in three options: cimetidine, ranitidine, and famotidine.
 Research suggests all three ingredients are about equally effective — but we learned that cimetidine has been linked to gynecomastia (breast enlargement) in men in rare cases.
 It’s also more likely to interfere with a number of prescription medications than famotidine or ranitidine.
 We ditched products containing it.

 PPIs - More potent than H2 blockers, PPIs also stop your stomach from producing acid.
 Three common options are lansoprazole, omeprazole, and esomeprazole.
 Esomeprazole — approved by the Food and Drug Administration in 2001 — is the newest, but has a slew of impressive research behind it.
 In one study, esomeprazole was found to promote faster healing than lansoprazole, and in another, a single dose was found to be more effective than a double dose of omeprazole.
 So we focused exclusively on esomeprazole-based medications, ditching other active ingredients.